San Patricio County DWI Court Process

 First Offense

-• Other Requirements: DUI education classes, community service, possible Ignition Interlock Device (IID) requirement.
+• Other Requirements: Alcohol education classes, community service, and potentially an Ignition Interlock Device (IID), especially if your Blood Alcohol Content (BAC) was high.

 Second Offense